Copyright issues with live streams and Hangouts On Air

 Restoring live streaming access

-If you lose access to live streaming, you'll be able to see the cause of the restriction on your channel's events page.
+If you lose access to live streaming, you'll be able to see the cause of the restriction in your account's channel settings.
 Your access to this feature can be restored if you resolve the issues contributing to your restriction.
-However, in cases where your live stream matches another live broadcast by a copyright owner, your access to livestreaming will be restricted and you'll need to wait until the full 90-day restriction expires.
 Learn more about resolving restrictions on live streaming.

 How to live stream third-party content when you've licensed the rights